 Give your child something to be excited for and look forward to by creating a reward system.
 It can significantly motivate your kid to finish his or her lessons.
 Reward or give your child a prize for a job well done.
 For younger children, you can let them pick from candies, stickers, and toys.
 For older children, you can extend their bedtime, buy them new clothes, or take them to see a new movie.

 Incorporate Games Into Your Daily Lessons

 Make your lessons more fun and unique by incorporating little games into your lessons.
 Sitting all day can be annoying for your kid.
 Try to make your lessons entertaining by using toys when counting in math lessons.
 You can also use online videos as part of the experience, or allowing your child to act out a scene from your history lessons.

 One great way of making homeschooling fun is sometimes to let your child pick a subject of his or her interest.
 You can do this by having your child pick out which book to read or figure out which topic to write about.
 It can encourage your ‘child’s learning because they have the freedom to choose.
 But ‘don’t forget only to do this occasionally, so your child learns the importance of discipline.

 These are just seven out of countless ways to make homeschooling fun.
-You can always experiment which techniques will be useful for your kid.
-As your child age, his or her interests also change.
+You can always experiment with which techniques will be useful for your kid.
+“Based on decades of scientific studies, we know there are only a handful of techniques that you need to understand to enhance learning in multiple subject areas,” according to Jessica Koehler Ph.D.
+As your child ages, his or her interests also change.
 Remember to pick up and be aware of your ‘child’s preferences.
 You can incorporate those likes into your daily lessons to make homeschooling a fun experience.